Nickdev8/nickesselman.nl/liveblog.md

 # frozen pizza
 ![alt text](images/liveblog/frozenpizza.png){right}
 All of us did not feel like cooking and wanded something simple before going to the bridge.
-So, WE GOT PIZZAS!
+So, WE GOT **PIZZAS**!
 6 of them actualy. but only some of the group wanted pizzas and so we had like half a pizza left and did not use 2 other pizzas.
-So we have some leftovers for another day!
+So we have more leftovers for another day!